 Why do I want to take this trip?

-What do I hope to get out of it?
+What do I hope to gain from it?

 How would I know if I achieved this?